GuillaumeDesforges/ts-app-esm-template/README.md

 ## API

-Run the API:
+Run the API server:

 ```
-node api
+yarn api:start
 ```

+Note: the API server does not refresh on change.

 ## Client